KKMJ-FM: KAZZ

-On October 30, 1957, 95.5 KAZZ first signed on the air.
+On November 2, 1957, 95.5 KAZZ first signed on the air.
 It was owned by Audioland Broadcasting, and powered at only 340 watts.
 The call sign KAZZ was supposed to rhyme with "jazz."
 The station played jazz, adult standards and big band music.
 At a time when few people owned FM radios, this was a rare "stand-alone" FM outlet, not co-owned with an AM radio station, TV station or newspaper.

-The station was purchased in 1963 by Monroe Lopez, owner of several Mexican restaurants in the Austin area.
+The station was purchased in July 1964 by Monroe Lopez, owner of four Mexican restaurants in the Austin area.
 Under Lopez' ownership, KAZZ adopted a block-programming format featuring various types of music throughout the broadcast day.
 They included easy listening, jazz, country music, show tunes, R&B, and, starting in 1964, Top 40.
 That made KAZZ (now known as "Kay-Zee" or "Alive 95" on the air) the first FM station in Austin to play rock and roll.
 During this time, the station also expanded its broadcast day from 6am to 1am for 24 hours.

 KOKE-FM

-In November 1967, Lopez sold KAZZ to the owners of AM 1370 KOKE (now KJCE).
+In December 1967, Lopez sold KAZZ to the owners of AM 1370 KOKE (now KJCE).
 On January 5, 1968, the station began simulcasting KOKE 1370's country format as KOKE-FM.
 (There is currently a KOKE-FM on the air at 99.3 MHz and 98.5 MHz, playing progressive country, but it is not related to this station.)

 Because KOKE 1370 was a daytimer, 95.5 KOKE-FM allowed listeners with FM radios to continue hearing the station after sunset.
 The station called itself "The People's Choice, KOKE."
 At this point, KOKE-FM's power was 10,000 watts, able to cover Austin and its close-in suburbs, but still just a fraction of its current power.